-Secondly, Arrhenius (2013) has suggested a version of Positive Egalitarianism in terms of what he calls "rough equality".
-Small differences in welfare, that is, small inequalities, can equally well be described as "rough equalities".
-One might then ask whether it is only perfectly equal relations that have positive value or if this is also true of roughly equal relations.
-A promising idea is that inequality has negative value when the inequality is sufficiently big ('strict inequality' as we can call it) but when it gets smaller we reach the border for rough equality, which is of neutral value, and when the welfare difference gets even smaller, rough equality has positive value, and this value increases the closer we get to perfect equality.
-So, for example, <5, 10> might have negative value from an egalitarian perspective; <8, 10> neutral value since we are getting close to perfect equality; and lastly <10, 10> has maximal positive value regarding egalitarian concerns.
+Secondly, Arrhenius (2013) has suggested a version of positive egalitarianism in terms of what he calls 'rough equality'.
+Small differences in welfare, that is, small inequalities, can also be described as 'rough equalities'.
+One might then ask whether it is only perfectly equal relations that have positive value or whether this is also true of roughly equal relations.
+A promising idea is that inequality has negative value when the inequality is sufficiently big ('strict inequality' as we can call it), but when it gets smaller we reach the border for rough equality, which is of neutral value, and when the welfare difference gets even smaller, rough equality has positive value, and this value increases the closer we get to perfect equality.
+So, for example, <5, 10> might have negative value from an egalitarian perspective; <8, 10> neutral value, since we have reached the border for rough equality; <9, 10> positive value since we are getting close to perfect equality; and lastly <10, 10> has maximal positive value regarding egalitarian concerns.

-We can formulate Rough Positive Egalitarianism in the following way:
+We can formulate rough positive egalitarianism in the following way:

-Rough Positive Egalitarianism: The egalitarian value of a population is a strictly decreasing function of pairwise relations of strict inequality and a strictly increasing function of pairwise relations of rough and perfect equality.36
+Rough positive egalitarianism: The egalitarian value of a population is a strictly decreasing function of pairwise relations of strict inequality and a strictly increasing function of pairwise relations of rough and perfect equality.40

 This view, we suggest, can accommodate the worry raised by Temkin.
-Rough Positive Egalitarianism incorporates the idea that individuals don't need to be at the exact same level of equality in order for there to be some positive value of equality in the relation that holds between them.
-There is a point at which individuals' welfare is close enough to each other's to elicit this value.
-This view, we believe, fits the natural way in which people think about equality.
-When people claim that people ought to be equal, they rarely mean that people ought to be perfectly equal but rather, roughly equal, we surmise.
+Rough positive egalitarianism captures the idea that individuals don't need to be at the exact same level of welfare in order for there to be some positive value of equality in the relation that holds between them.
+There is a point at which individuals' welfare is close enough to each other's to instantiate this value: when they are sufficiently equally well off so that they can, so to speak, look each other in the eyes as equals.
+This view, we believe, fits the way in which people think and talk about equality.
+When lay people and policy makers express pro-attitudes and make claims regarding equality, they rarely have in mind perfect equality but rather rough equality.
+Real policies with an egalitarian agenda seldom aim at the achievement of perfect equality of the welfare of the citizens in a given country (although they might do so when it comes to other currencies, like the achievement of perfect legal equality).